 Daniel is an expert software engineer, Python programmer, and machine learning specialist.
 When he's not developing high-performing, end-to-end pattern recognition and predictive analytics systems for his clients, Daniel's learning new tricks to train deep neural networks more efficiently.
 Through his company Natural Vision, he's been successfully applying deep learning to problems in bioacoustics, computer vision, and text mining.

 Yes, you will need a solid background in linear algebra and probability theory to create new algorithms.
 But this is very different from what you need to simply apply algorithms known to work for a class of problems.
-Vision + good judgement + intuition + hacking skills + natural analytic skills + craftsmanship + curiosity + Google skills are, in fact, more useful and less expensive than advanced math knowledge.
+Vision + good judgement + intuition + hacking skills + natural analytic skills + craftsmanship + curiosity + Google skills can often be more useful and less expensive than advanced math knowledge.
+Most people are very comfortable with probabilities and linear algebra by the end of the program.

-You will present your results in front of a non-technical audience four times, getting feedback by a professional trainer, with video review and tight timing.
-You will train in explaining complex ideas to other students.
+You will present biweekly with tight timing, getting feedback by your peers and one instructor.
+Video recordings will be reviewed by a professional technical communication expert.
+He will provide two individual sessions with laser-focused feedback.
 Because no matter how accurate your algorithm predictions are, if you cannot convince the decision makers in a tight time window, it will not have mattered.
+This all goes into making a memorable Portfolio Project presentation that makes companies take note.

 Where: Berlin, Germany, one of the world’s great cities, the upcoming “startup capital of Europe” that’s also affordable and brimming with software and startup activities.